cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-A *signal* is a function representing a physical quality of variable, and typically it contains information about the behaviour or nature of the phenomenon.
+A *signal* is a function representing a physical quatity or variable, and typically it contains information about the behaviour or nature of the phenomenon.

 +++ {"slideshow": {"slide_type": "fragment"}}